-However, as you might have figured out, artificial light from lightbulb or computer screens interferes with this production of melatonin.
+However, as you might have figured out, artificial light from lightbulbs or computer screens interferes with this production of melatonin.
 Also, studies report that some smartphone and tablet emits more blue light in comparison with other products.
 You can read more about it in Mark Sisson’s article about sleep.

-Here’s your explanation why you don’t get so tired while you’re staying up all night on your computer.
+Here’s your explanation of why you don’t get so tired while you’re staying up all night on your computer.
 Your brain still thinks it’s day and doesn’t send the proper signals to make you sleepy enough.
 It makes sense.
 For thousands of years, light meant daylight for your brain, and it can’t distinguish between sunlight and artificial light.

 So, the internal clock keeps you in sync with the natural day/night cycle.
 But it’s not enough to make you sleep.
 We also have the homeostatic sleep drive process, which builds up the need to sleep.
 When you’re awake, sleep-regulating substances like adenosine accumulate.
-The more you remain awake, the more adenosine builds-up, the more tired you feel.
+The more you remain awake, the more adenosine builds up, the more tired you feel.

 But when you sleep, the levels of adenosine decrease.
 If you don’t get enough sleep, adenosine remains in your system.
 That’s why you feel so bad in the morning after a restless night, and that’s how you accumulate a sleep debt.